Project

 Notes

-• Required export const dynamic = 'force-static' on both image route files for compatibility with output: 'export'.
-The images are pre-rendered to plain PNGs at build time — no runtime function execution needed in production.
+export const dynamic = 'force-static'on both image route files for compatibility withoutput: 'export'.
+The images are pre-rendered to plain PNGs at build time and do not need runtime function execution in production. - Verified meta tags:

 Security